ESA-APEx/apex_documentation/interoperability/algohostingenv.md

 ESA APEx applications are executed on a compliant platform.
 The application project is free to select any platform that complies with the requirements set out in this document.

+The aim of these requirements is:

+- To ensure that services developed in application projects continue to work after the project has ended.
+- To align platforms that aim to offer ESA application services, to make them more comparable.
+The alignment targets the API level, and the (high-level) pricing model, giving platform providers full freedom to select technologies and architectures that suit their needs.
+- To allow APEx to perform automated checks on the developed services, guaranteeing that they work and produce the expected result at the expected cost.

 @tbl-algohostingenv provides an overview of the requirement for operators of algorithm hosting environments to ensure their compatibility with the APEx standards.